CarbonMan/AxonLite/README.md

 ### To use it
 [Give someone a tip](https://www.youtube.com/watch?v=67vFc9Kz5Fs&feature=youtu.be)

 Go to any Reddit topic.
-Any user who has ** registered ** will show a "Lumens" option under their comment.
-Simply click it and send them some love.
+Any user who has **registered** will show a "Lumens" option under their comment.
+Simply click it and send them some lumens.